 - Comfortable for smaller users

-- Compatible with Sole+ app for trainer-led workouts
+- Compatible with the Sole+ app for trainer-led workouts

 - Speakers are weak